 - Why you must read the small print of your pet insurance policy (Bought by Many gets a mention in this)

 - Dog that adopted a monkey after loosing its puppies may now face separation from its new friend

 - Swansea cinema hosts the first dog-friendly film screeening in Wales

 Since we first researched this review in 2013, both Which? and Defaqto have updated their ratings to reflect the latest changes pet insurance companies have made to their policies.
 This resulted in a number of movements in our rankings.

 Green Insurance Platinum, Computerquote Ultimate, Helpucover Premier, and Argos Platinum, all dropped out of our Top 10 in April 2015, having been excluded from Which's February 2015 review.
-Petplan Classic also dropped out at as its rating was reduced by Which? to 69%.
+Petplan Classic also dropped out.

 In October 2015, we included the Which? customer satisfaction scores for the first time.
 This resulted in Animal Friends Prestige, John Lewis Insurance Plus, and Petplan Ultimate all gaining positions based on the strength of their customer service.

 Which's February 2016 update saw just one change in the Top 10, with Petplan Ultimate climbing from 4th to 2nd place on the strength of its customer service score.
 February has also seen some new pet insurance companies win 5 Star ratings by Defaqto (Bloomhill Insurance Solutions, Confidas, NCI, Costco, Post Office Money, and Caravan Club).

 In February 2017 The Kennel Club was included in our Top 10 for the first time after it received a 5 Star rating from an independent financial review firm.
 One of Tesco's policies and an M&S policy left the list.
 John Lewis's Essential policy crept in.

 This is article is just one of the range of pet insurance reviews and articles we've written.